jrsharp/jrsharp.github.io/pages/laptops.md

 permalink: "/projects/laptops/"
 ---

-This page is for some of my laptop art.
+Some computers start out as works of art.
+Others need a little help...

 Pentium 133 Laptop
 ------------------